csteuer/LineSegmentsIntersectionSplitter/README.md

 ## Dependencies

-Requires gcc 4.7+ or clang 3.1+, gmock 1.7+ for building the tests (optional) and doxygen for generating the documentatíon (also optional).
+Requires gcc 4.7+ or clang 3.1+, cmake 2.8.12+, gmock 1.7+ for building the tests (optional) and doxygen for generating the documentatíon (also optional).

 ## How to build